athomasq/athomasq.github.io/threads/aliens.md

 <br/>

-Today, corporations don't hate us, nor do they love us.
+Corporations don't hate us, nor do they love us.
 They are simply indifferent to us.
 We are as alien to them as they are to us.

 To corporations, humans are just instrumental tools; means to an end.

 Ironically, when humans created the first corporations, we thought the same about them.

 Even more ironically, we no longer think they are merely tools.
 We are now actively loyal to corporations, for reasons of principle, or money, or brand, or fiduciary duty, or coercion.

 <br/>